Intuit Inc. (INTU) Shares Up Despite Recent Market Volatility

 INTU’s Market Performance

-INTU’s stock has seen a 2.53% increase for the week, with a 5.50% rise in the past month and a 10.76% gain in the past quarter.
-The volatility ratio for the week is 3.06%, and the volatility levels for the past 30 days are at 3.07% for Intuit Inc. The simple moving average for the last 20 days is 4.78% for INTU stock, with a simple moving average of 4.49% for the last 200 days.
+The stock of Intuit Inc. (INTU) has seen a 4.61% increase in the past week, with a 6.41% rise in the past month, and a 13.10% gain in the past quarter.
+The volatility ratio for the week is 2.78%, and the volatility levels for the past 30 days are at 2.94% for INTU.
+The simple moving average for the last 20 days is 5.16% for INTU stock, with a simple moving average of 5.51% for the last 200 days.

 Analysts’ Opinion of INTU